justropp/inventory_completeness/README.md

 # Indicators of inventory completeness for global biodiversity databases
 Juliana Stropp<br/>
-This document presents the R code used to calculate indicators of inventory completeness presented in Stropp et al. (in prep.).
+This document presents the R code used to calculate indicators of inventory completeness presented in Stropp et al. (in prep.).<br/>

-Calculate sample coverage (Chao and Jost, 2012): number of singletons and doubletons.<br/>R functions were adapted from: https://github.com/AndreMenegotto/SpatialGaps
+R functions were adapted from: https://github.com/AndreMenegotto/SpatialGaps

-## Sample coverage using number of unique sampling events
+### Sample coverage (Chao and Jost, 2012) using number of unique sampling events
 ```
 SampCovComplet_speciesName <- function(matriz)
     {